 Pompe disease is a multisystem disorder that has varying rates of progression, age of onset, organ involvement, symptoms, and overall severity.

 Pompe disease can be detected at birth in states where newborn screenings test for the disease.
-It can also be diagnosed when babies younger than 12 months develop symptoms; this type of Pompe disease is called IOPD.
+It can also be diagnosed when infants younger than 12 months develop symptoms; this type of Pompe disease is called infantile-onset Pompe disease (IOPD).

 In IOPD, babies may have less than 1% of functioning GAA in cells, resulting in symptoms that may appear within one to three months of life and become serious quickly.
 These babies need treatment right away in order to survive.